Home > African Destinations > Morocco > 3 Day Sahara Desert Tour from Marrakech

 Camel Shadows in the Moroccan Sahara Desert

-Below is one of my favorite photos of my camel ride through the dunes of Erg Chebbi and the Moroccan Sahara.
+Below is one of my favorite photos of the camel ride.
 I took this photograph using the widest focal setting on my GoPro, which provided a great point-of-view perspective.

 Point of View - Riding David the Camel in the Moroccan Sahara